 We will ask you to fill in a short application form.
 You can send the form to us by email or by post, or we can fill in the form with you over the phone.
-We will then check the form to see if your experiences are within the Inquiry's Terms of Reference.
+We will then check the form to see if your experiences are within the Inquiry's ToR.